 Hand Tool Set with Tool Box Storage Case

 A tool set is something that every teen will eventually need, especially once they move off campus.

 This pillow gets high marks from the Wirecutter and we can see why.
 It is made of shredded memory foam so will not get lumpy or go flat.
 It is also hypoallergenic, dust mite resistant and machine washable.

 You’ll want to make sure your teen has the basics you’ve always always had on hand for minor injuries or headaches.
 Add the cough and cold meds that work for them with instructions for use.
 This pack is small and an efficient place to start.

 Taking a bulky iron and ironing board to college isn’t practical if your teen is living in a dorm.
-Consider this mini handheld steamer, instead.
+Consider this handheld steamer, instead.